zeinabourhane/zeinabourhane.github.io/conferences.md

 **2025**. **P**: Novel Bioactive molecules in Thermal Waters: A New Frontier in Cosmetic Innovation EcotoxicoMicYR, FRANCE.

 **2024**. **P**: Bioactive molecules identification in POCTEFA area plant extracts and thermal spring waters for skin enhancement microbiome in biosourced cosmetic.
-International School on Mass Spectrometry, Erice, ITALIY.
+International School on Mass Spectrometry, Erice, ITALIY.....

 **2023**. **OP**: A Comparison of the loss of polycyclic hydrocarbons (PAHs) in soil and in the atmosphere.
 European Geosciences Union (EGU), Vienna, AUSTRIA.